roman-milk/roman-milk.github.io/she-male-school-a-teacher-seduced.md

+===

- ****** She-Male School: A Teacher Seduced ****** bysilkstockingslover© "You are not a good actress, Jasmine.
+"You are not a good actress, Jasmine.
 I can tell you are turned on by the news," she correctly assessed.
 "You couldn't be touched or initiated until after Headmistress Alexis had officially turned you, but now you are officially bottom slut."

  "What does that entail?"
 I asked, turned on, but wary.